 As of writing the ad has around 9.7 million views and has also been shown in primetime slots including sporting events.

-There isn’t too much to explain with this ad apart from the fact it includes a dog!
-And everyone loves dogs right?
+There much to examine in this ad, except for the fact that it includes a dog!
+And everyone loves dogs, right?

-The world of digital marketing is constantly changing and new trends are popping up all the time.
-10 years ago influencer marketing was practically unheard of, yet today it’s an extremely popular advertising method.
-Here are our top digital advertising trends to look out for in 2019.
+The world of digital marketing is constantly changing and new trends pop up all the time.
+10 years ago, influencer marketing was practically unheard of, yet today it’s an extremely popular advertising method.
+Here are our top digital advertising trends to look out for in 2021.

 2018 was a massive year for live streaming in general.
 With new games such as Fortnite creating live streaming giants almost overnight, 2018 was also the year that advertiser’s recognised what a powerful platform it can be.